File Organization

 Multiple source files

-It is possible to use multiple source files just by having the files in the same source directory, it will even work for a limited extent with packages.
+It is possible to use multiple source files just by having them in the same source directory.
+To a limited extend, it also works with packages.

 For example the example below works by just calling jbang Main.java: